Layton ServiceDesk - Viewing and Editing Requests

 The Status icon shows whether the Request is open or closed, although other open Request Statuses can be defined, see the Request Statuses section.
 By selecting the Status icon you can change the Request Status, i.e. close the Request.

-See the LOGGING A NEW REQUEST (ANALYST) section above for details on individual fields and reassigning.
+See Logging a New Request Using the Web Interface for details on individual fields and reassigning.

 Buttons additional to Cancel and Save will now appear on the Analyst Request form to provide the following functions:

 |Cancel Request Changes||Cancels all changes made to the form and returns to the List View.|